maiste/maiste.fr/content/index.md

 code does not look good actually!).

 I plan to:
-- [ ] Port the Blog using the _tree.ml_ module,
+- [✔️] Port the Blog using the _tree.ml_ module,
+- [ ] Move the `index.ml` to pages
-- [ ] Setup the RSS feed back,
+- [ ] Set up the RSS feed back,
 - [ ] Improve the content of the [about](/about) page,
 - [ ] Start the blog back and write regularly about what I learn,
 - [ ] Add a logging entry
+- [ ] Find a decent design for the website:
+    - Blog post page
+    - Colors
-- [ ] Change the principel font as Overpass feels to tight...
+    - Change the principal font as Overpass feels to tight...